erikbejstam/learngo/notes/property-based.md

 We're using `quick.Check` that takes an anon function.
 We realize then that a flaw in our code: it can't handle negative ints or numerals over 3999.
 This suggests to use that maybe `int` isn't the right type?
 We can print out with `t.Log` btw if we want to see what values aren't making it.
 Then you run the test with `go test -v` (verbose flag i guess).
 Using `unit16` gets us closer to what we want at least.

+---

+## Wrapping up

+### TDD practice

+*"Did this thought of writing code that converts 1984 to MCMLXXXIV feel intimidating.
+It did to me too.
+The trick is always 'take small steps'.
+Not in any part of this process did we take any huge step.
+Always have this approach."*

+The skill is knowing *how* to split up work, which comes with practice, and specifically TDD practice.

+### Property based tests

+Excellent tool if you can figure out the rules for your domain.
+The functionality you need is in the stdlib.
+These types of tests are potentially niche though.